BIGCS-Lab/phimtools/README.rst

         --regions  21:38347375-38500731,22:17203103-17439826 \
         --nCPU 4

-PI will perform pre-phasing automatically before perform the imputation process.
+``pitools`` will perform pre-phasing automatically before perform the imputation process.
 But sometimes your input VCF file has been phased already.
-And you don't want to run it any more then you can set ``--unprephase`` argument to skip that process.
+And you don't want to run it again then you can set ``--unprephase`` argument to skip that process.

 .. code:: bash